Pola

 New Search Changes Everything

-A statement from Google became known: Around 40% of 18- to 24-year-olds would use TikTok or Instagram rather than Google for certain search types.
-Econsultancy
+A well-known statement from Google itself highlighted this: Around 40% of 18 to 24-year-olds would rather use TikTok or Instagram for certain search types than Google. <cite data-type="source" data-url="https://econsultancy.com/gen-z-google-tiktok-search/">Econsultancy</cite>

-Simultaneously, Google is pulling social content more into its search.
-By late 2023, it became apparent that creator information and social handles in search results could play a bigger role – including follower counts in certain displays.
-Ethan Lazuk
+Parallel to this, Google incorporates social content more into its own search.
+By the end of 2023, it became visible, for instance, that creator information and social handles can play a larger role in search results – including follower numbers in certain displays. <cite data-type="source" data-url="https://ethanlazuk.com/blog/social-media-seo/">Ethan Lazuk</cite>

-Build a Roadmap for Visibility
+Build Roadmap for Visibility

-Want a clear roadmap for social search and SEO?
+Do you want a clear roadmap for social search and SEO?

 Start Roadmap